harlan-zw/unlighthouse/docs/guide/large-sites.md

 mapped to
 `blog-slug`.

-### Exclude URL Patterns
+## Exclude URL Patterns

 Paths to ignore from scanning.

-For example, if your site has a documentation section that doesn't need to be scanned
+For example, if your site has a documentation section, that doesn't need to be scanned.

 ```ts
 export default {